Organisational Overview

 The Group provides essential business functions, enabling Crown Law to deliver its vision of collaborative, indispensable legal service.

-Strategy and Corporate is comprised of five areas:
+As at 1 June 2024, Strategy and Corporate is comprised of five areas:

 Human Resources Team (Chief People Officer: Toni Grimshaw)